caravan towing

 Do I need specific mirrors when towing a caravan?

 When towing a caravan, you’ll need to fit specific towing mirrors to comply with the law.
-It’s a legal requirement to have mirrors than enable you to clearly see an area that is four metres wide from the side of your caravan, at a distance of 20 meters behind the driver.
+It’s a legal requirement to have mirrors than enable you to clearly see an area that is four metres wide from the side of your caravan, at a distance of 20 metres behind the driver.

 This is something that’s treated very seriously by the law, meaning you could receive up to three points on your licence and face a £1,000 fine if prosecuted for not having appropriate towing mirrors.